stephenebert/Springboard/Capstone/step7/README.md

 # Capstone Project Step 7: Cross-Modal Retrieval Experiments

-> Automate, benchmark, and analyze multiple cross-modal retrieval models on image–caption datasets—linking real-world photos (MS-COCO, Flickr-30k) with Stable-Diffusion renders and their prompts.
+> Automate, benchmark, and analyze multiple cross-modal retrieval models on image-caption datasets linking real-world photos (MS-COCO, Flickr-30k) with Stable-Diffusion renders and their prompts.

 ## Overview
 This repository systematically evaluates a suite of retrieval architectures, inversion models, and traditional baselines.
 Our objectives are to